48-Hour Vacation By Boat

 Take A Trip Across the Pond

-Well, not that pond…but both Portsmouth and Norfolk do have roots in Great Britian!
+Well, not that pond…but both Portsmouth and Norfolk do have roots in Great Britain!
 The Elizabeth River Ferry runs every thirty minutes and takes about five minutes to cross.
 Once on the other side, the choice is yours.
 Take a cruise to the world’s largest Naval Base aboard the Victory Rover at 2pm.
 If you want to stay on land, stroll over to Nauticus and visit the USS Wisconsin.
 For the history lover, see the MacArthur Memorial Museum.
-If you’re feeling energetic, stop by Pedigo Bikes and rent an electric bike for a ride along the Elizabeth RIver Trail (or bring the bike back to Portsmouth to explore places beyond Olde Towne).
+If you’re feeling energetic, stop by Pedigo Bikes and rent an electric bike for a ride along the Elizabeth River Trail (or bring the bike back to Portsmouth to explore places beyond Olde Towne).

 6:00 pm